-Furthermore, the preferred strategy incorporates a flexible approach.
+Furthermore, the strategy incorporates a flexible approach.
 This ensures any actions now will not compromise any development plans or investment by others to add value to the region.
-For example, to incorporate growth and regeneration planning needs, as the nature of the flood prevention strategy works to be undertaken are entirely adaptable to accommodate such plans.
+For example, to incorporate growth and regeneration planning needs the nature of the flood prevention strategy works should be adaptable to accommodate such plans.
 Thus, any investments in flood defence management made now would not become redundant.